GopiKrishnavtp/movie-ETL-datapipeline/README.md

 # Movie ETL Data Pipeline

-A small ETL pipeline that extracts movie and rating data from CSV files, enriches the movie data with details from an external API (for example TMDB), cleans and transforms the data, and loads it into a SQLite database for analytics.
+A small ETL pipeline that extracts movie and rating data from CSV files, enriches the movie data with details from an external API (for example OMDB), cleans and transforms the data, and loads it into a SQLite database for analytics.

 ## Features
 - Parse movie and rating CSV files.